 Bringing observability to the forefront empowers you to see into issues and learn from them in depth.
 Without an observability strategy, every team will be in the dark and have little idea what’s going on, when it’s going on or what’s causing the problem.

-You need to allow engineers the ability to see the data, whether that be metrics, logs, traces, and be able to get to the root cause of the issue.
+You need to allow engineers the ability to see the data, whether that be metrics, logs, or traces, and be able to get to the root cause of the issue.

 To begin with, implementing observability you should encourage your teams to identify critical user journeys through the system, break them down and prioritize them into the top three categories of user flows.
 Teams must recognize the most crucial flows and implement observability based on them.